idmosk/saga-project/spi-queue-test/README.md

 # Description

-Tests for your implementation [SPI queues](../spi-queue) and a bench implementation of SPI with its testing.
+Tests for your implementation [SPI queu

+es](../spi-queue) and a bench implementation of SPI with its testing.

-When testing your implementation, you should also inherit [`abstract class SpiTest`](../spi-queue-test/src/main/kotlin/org/dm/saga/queue/SpiTest.kt) to check the correctness work.
+When testing your implementation, you should also inherit [`abstract class SpiTest`](../spi-queue-test/src/main/kotlin/io/github/idmosk/saga/queue/SpiTest.kt) to check the correctness work.

 ---